Committees

 • Provided status updates through OMA News

-• Met with consistency leaders on an ad hoc basis throughout 2024 and early 2025 (both on the OMA side and bilateral)
+• Met with consistency leaders on an ad hoc basis throughout 2025 (both on the OMA side and bilateral)

 Members